Securing the Future of AI: A Comprehensive Guide to AI Agent Security Posture Management

 • Shadow AI introduces ungoverned AI agents into the environment.
 The use of AI applications without IT or security oversight drastically increases the risk of sensitive data leakage, as Microsoft notes.

-• Adaptable security measures are needed to address evolving agent communication protocols like MCP, A2A, and KQML.
+• Adaptable security measures are needed to address evolving agent communication protocols.
+These include:

 As AI agents become more integrated into enterprise systems, AI-SPM will be essential for maintaining a strong security posture.
 In the next section, we'll define AI-SPM in more detail.